nzhook/dual-thermostat/README.md

 # Lovelace Dual Thermostat Card

-A custom Lovelace card based on the native thermostat card that allows to control dual thermostats that create separate Heat and Cool entities.
+A custom Lovelace card based on the native thermostat card that allows to control thermostats that have separate Heat and Cool entities

 Heat and Cool entities are updated depending on the active thermostat mode.
 The low point on the Auto mode controls the heat entity and the high point controls the cool entity allowing you to use a single card for both entities.